transcript/samsa2/README.md

 * run_DESeq\_stats.R - computes p-values and most significant differences between summarized results sets.

 #### Need assistance?
+Step 1: check the documentation!
+The documentation includes in-depth explanations of each step, including sample commands.
+Be sure to check there if you're having an issue on one particular step.

+If you're unsure if your files are being processed properly, take a look at the sample files.
+These correspond to each step in the pipeline.
+If a quick look ("less $file") reveals a dissimilar setup to these example files, there may be an issue with the most recent program used in the pipeline.

 Check out the Google Group for SAMSA!  [https://groups.google.com/forum/#!forum/samsa-bioinformatics-group](https://groups.google.com/forum/#!forum/samsa-bioinformatics-group).

 If you find an error with one of these programs, or simply want to ask me questions, you can contact me at [swestreich@gmail.com](mailto:swestreich@gmail.com).